ioggstream/test-driven-development-101/markdown/00-testing-intro.md

 ## Ensuring software quality

-Old develompent model were based on long cycles where issues were discovered too late.
+Old development model were based on long cycles where problems were discovered too late.

 Technological improvements allowed to shorten development phases and lowered the QA costs.